dolthub/docs/content/concepts/dolt/commits.md

 You should make a commit when you want to be able to use the current version of the database to do one of the above things.

 To create a commit, you tell Dolt you want to make one on the command line or in the SQL interface.
-A users and commit message are required.
+A user and commit message are required.
 Your user is defined in configuration.
 You provide a commit message via the user interface.

 ## Difference between Git Commits and Dolt commits